kamkaykam/invoice/README.md

      serve -s build -l 3001
      ```

+3. **Update API URLs in `src/services/api.js` for Production**
+   - Replace `http://localhost:3000` with the live backend URL.

 ## Additional Notes
 - Ensure the SQLite database (`invoices.db`) has the necessary schema before deployment.
 - If using Docker, create a `Dockerfile` and define the containerized environment.
+- Ensure security measures are in place, including environment variable protection and secure API handling.

 ## License
 MIT License